 In 1985 Dr. Yeatts founded the successful Applied Research and Engineering Corporation (ARE) and its successor, Sensors and Communications (Sencom), in 1992.
 These companies heavily supported a variety of Air Force development, testing and operation of communications, radar and computer systems.
 Sencom also designed, built and successfully fielded an autonomous remotely located alerting system for detection of border crossing violations in addition to supporting the operation and data analysis of several large computer government systems.

 After the acquisition and transition of Sencom by the Titan Corp, which subsequently was acquired by the L-3 Communications, Dr. Yeatts has heavily supported the research for remediation of hearing losses and macular degeneration by Massachusetts Eye and Ear Infirmary.
 His primary interests include environmental conservation and new technologies especially those used in medicine.

-Patricia Foland is President for ITRI.
-She is also a Vice President of the World Technology Evaluation Center, Inc. (WTEC), and CEO and Founder of Maryland Research Services LLC (MRS).
+Patricia Foland is a CEO and President for ITRI.
 She has a B.Sc. in Electrical Engineering with a specialization in Instrumentation from Antonio Narino University (Bogota, Columbia).
 She lectured at both the Manuela Beltran University and the Antonio Narino University (both in Bogotá, Columbia) acting as an academic expert on theoretical electrical engineering topics.

 Stacey Standridge is the ITRI Vice President for Government Services.
 She received a PhD in chemistry from Northwestern University, where she researched photovoltaics using silver nanoparticles.
 She is currently researching the nexus of food, water and energy